-NOTE- Once the chair stops, switching the chair off will not affect the motor brakes.
+NOTE - Once the chair stops, switching the chair off will not affect the motor brakes.

-6. Joystick Boot (H) 55
+6. Joystick Boot (H) 51

 Make sure the boot is not torn or cracked (this could allow debris, water or moisture to enter).
-If the boot is torn or cracked, replace it as soon as you can.
+If the boot is torn or cracked, replace it as soon as possible.

-7. Tilt or Lift Control (SC only) (I) 55
+7. Tilt or Lift Control (SC only) (I) 51